§ 7-16-54. Transaction of business by foreign limited-liability company without registration.

 (10) Conducting an isolated transaction completed within a period of thirty (30) days and not in the course of a number of repeated transactions of like nature;

-(11) Acting as a general partner of a limited partnership which has filed a certificate of limited partnership as provided in § 7-13-8 or has registered with the secretary of state as provided in § 7-13-53; and
+(11) Acting as a general partner of a limited partnership that has filed a certificate of limited-partnership as provided in § 7-13-8 or has registered with the secretary of state as provided in § 7-13-49; and

-(12) Acting as a member of a limited liability company or of a foreign limited liability company which has registered with the secretary of state as provided in § 7-16-49.
+(12) Acting as a member of a limited-liability company or of a foreign limited-liability company that has registered with the secretary of state as provided in § 7-16-49.